Core Equity Fund received an Overall Morningstar Rating™

 Consistency of positive performance over five years

-Performance shown above does not reflect the effects of any sales charges.
+Performance shown does not reflect the effects of any sales charges.
 Click on the dots to see specific returns in each 5-year period as of the date revealed.
 Note that returns of 0.00% are counted as positive periods.
-For complete fund performance, please click here.
+For complete fund performance, please click on the performance tab.

 Best 5-year annualized return